Jaseci-Labs/jaseci/support/guide/lang_docs/walkers.md

 ## Walkers Navigating Graphs Examples

-As mentioned earlier the walkers can traverse(walk) through the nodes of the graph in breadfast search or depth first search approuches.
+As mentioned earlier the walkers can traverse(walk) through the nodes of the graph in breadth first search (BFS) or depth first search(DFS) approaches.

 > **Note**
 >
 > BFS is a traversal approach in which begins from root node and walk through all nodes on the same level before moving on to the next level.
 DFS is also a traversal approach in which the traverse begins at the root node and proceeds through the nodes as far as possible until we reach the node with no unvisited nearby nodes.

-Look at the following example;
+We are creating the following graph to demostrate traversing of walkers in comming sections;

 ![Example Graph - Navigating](images/traverse_graph_example.PNG)

+Jaseci introduces the handy command called "take" to instruct walker to navigate through nodes.
+See how that works in following example;

+**Example 3:**
 ```
-node plain: has name;
+node plain: has number;

 ## defining the graph
 graph example {